StephanStofer/hslu-imath-mep/README.md

 # hslu-imath-mep
-Repo to store some notebook for the final exam
+Repo to store some notebooks for the final exam